 If New York has learned anything from projects like the Hotel Martinique, the High Line, or the South Street Seaport, it is that preserving and building upon the history of this great city is what makes New York a proud home to its people.
 It is the creativity and care of adaptive reuse that should be encouraged and celebrated, not the senseless destruction of the city’s dense urban fabric.

-Next, check out these Photos Inside the Abandoned Penn Station Power Plant!
+Next, check out 10 Secrets of the Hotel Pennsylvania and Photos Inside the Abandoned Penn Station Power Plant!